MicrosoftDocs/winrt-api/windows.ui.xaml.input/xamluicommand.md

 ## -description

-Implements the [ICommand](icommand.md) interface, adding various UI properties, methods, and events to provide a base class for defining the command behavior of an interactive UI element that performs an action when invoked (such as sending an email, deleting an item, or submitting a form).
+Provides a base class for defining the command behavior of an interactive UI element that performs an action when invoked (such as sending an email, deleting an item, or submitting a form).

 ## -remarks

+Implements the ICommand interface ([Windows.UI.Xaml.Input.ICommand](icommand.md) for C++ or [System.Windows.Input.ICommand](https://docs.microsoft.com/dotnet/api/system.windows.input.icommand) for C#), adding various UI properties, methods, and events.

 ### XamlUICommand derived classes